epicweb-dev/advanced-react-patterns/exercises/03.compound-components/01-02.problem/README.01.md

 So in this exercise, we'll solve that problem by using the 📜 [React Context API](https://reactjs.org/docs/hooks-reference.html#usecontext)!

+What we want to do in this exercise is allow users of our component to render something when the toggle button is on and to render something else when that toggle button is off without troubling them with managing the state that's controlling whether it's shown or not.

 Your job will be to make a `ToggleContext` which will be used to implicitly share the state between these components.
 The `Toggle` component will render the `ToggleContext.Provider` and the other compound components will access that implicit state via `useContext(ToggleContext)`.

 🦺 TypeScript might not like your `useContext` call depending on how you set up your context.
-We'll deal with this in another step
+We'll deal with this in another step.

 <section id="files" className="not-prose">
   <h2>Files</h2>